Improve IA (information architecture) and search so that users can find what they need faster and easier.

 So that I can:

-We’ve conducted research sessions to learn how people of Ontario would categorize programs and services (such as renewing driver’s licence, applying for student loan, or registering a business).
+We’ve conducted research sessions to learn how people of Ontario think about programs and services (such as renewing driver’s licence, applying for student loan, or registering a business).

 We discovered that users: